How much financial aid can you get?

 How to estimate your financial aid package

-As you’re planning your college future, funding will play a big role.
-It’s possible that your financial aid package will cover a large portion of your education costs, but you may have to look beyond the FAFSA for help.
-Do your best to exhaust all of your free money resources through grants and scholarships first, since the more free money you get now, the less you’ll have to rely on student loans.
+As you plan your college future, funding will play a big role.
+Your financial aid package may cover many of your education costs, but you may have to look beyond the FAFSA for help.
+Do your best to exhaust all your free money resources through grants and scholarships first since the more free money you get now, the less you’ll have to rely on student loans.
 If you still need cash, student loans are a useful tool to fill in the gaps.